Time and Motion Studies|Boost 5.2% UPH with AI

 Motion Study: A method to analyze the physical movements involved in a task to identify and eliminate inefficient actions.
 Its goal is to streamline workflows, reduce worker fatigue, and optimize processes for improved productivity.

-When Did Time and Motion Studies Originate?
+When…did Time and Motion Studies originate?

 Time and motion studies originated in the late 19th and early 20th centuries, pioneered by Frederick Winslow Taylor and Frank and Lillian Gilbreth.
 Taylor’s time study analyzed tasks to identify efficient methods, while the Gilbreths’ motion study focused on eliminating unnecessary movements, using their “Therbligs” system to streamline workflows.
-These methods revolutionized industrial productivity and influenced modern practices like lean manufacturing and Six Sigma, optimizing workflows across industries.
-Their impact is also highlighted in Cheaper by the Dozen, showcasing the Gilbreths’ innovations.

 Preparing for a Time and Motion Study